Learn how to make your own OWASP Benchmark test with Kiuwan on our DIY Blog post.

 I’m sure that most of you are familiar with OWASP (Open Web Application Security Project), or at least you have heard about their famous Top 10 list of vulnerabilities affecting web applications today.
 If you are not familiar with it or haven’t heard of it, and you develop software, you’d better start with the links above now, the security of your application is at stake here.

-As a Static Application Security Testing (SAST) provider we just couldn’t resist to see how our Kiuwan Code Security product performs with the OWASP Benchmark.
+As a Static Application Security Testing (SAST) provider we just couldn’t resist seeing how our Kiuwan Code Security product performs with the OWASP Benchmark.
 It makes sense and will give you objective information about Kiuwan compared with other tools out there.

 So we set out for it.